-Slow progress and low attainment will not automatically mean a pupil is recorded as having SEND.
+Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN.

-When deciding whether special educational provision is required, we will start with a person-centered approach, considering the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
+When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
 We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.

-We use a range of assessments with all the pupils at various points as part of our universal offer.
+We use a range of assessments with all the pupils at various points.
 These include:

-- A comprehensive admissions procedure, where parent and pupil voice is gathered and any additional needs that have been identified or under investigation are highlighted.
-This starts the graduated approach upon entry and allows the team to ensure appropriate provision is in place - Boxall screening of all pupils, an online assessment tool for social emotional and behavioural difficulties for all pupils - Leuven wellbeing and involvement scale - EAL/SEND screening, a tool for identifying pupils with English as an Additional Language who may have SEND - Completing statutory baseline assessment for all Year R pupils and tracking of the progress of all Year R pupils through the Early Learning Goals along with regular phonics checks - Language Link Screening for all pupils with a focus on Year R and 3 pupils to identify any potential language difficulties (and on a needs basis for other years) - Phonics assessments each term from Year R to Year 2 (and on a needs basis for other years) - Year One Phonics Screening - Teacher Assessments (3 x per year) in Reading, Writing and Maths (Years one to six) using our whole school assessment system - Spelling Punctuation & Grammar (SPAG) Teacher assessments (3 x per year) from years 2 to 6 - CATS (Cognitive Ability Tests) Reasoning Assessments in Year 3,4 5 - Reading Tests three times during the year from Year 1 to Year 6 - Maths Tests three times during the year from Year 1 to Year 6
+- Boxall screening, an online assessment tool for social emotional and behavioural difficulties for all pupils - Leuven wellbeing and involvement scale - EAL/SEN screening, a tool for identifying pupils with English as an Additional Language who may have SEN - Tracking of the progress of all Year R pupils through the Early Learning Goals along with regular phonics checks - Language Link Screening for Year R and 3 pupils to identify any potential language difficulties (and on a needs basis for other years) - Phonics assessments each term from Year R to Year 2 (and on a needs basis for other years.) - Year One Phonics Screening - Teacher Assessments (3 x per year) in Reading, Writing and Maths (Years one to six) using our whole school assessment system - Spelling Punctuation & Grammar (SPAG) Teacher assessments (3 x per year) from years 2 to 6 - CATS (Cognitive Ability Tests) Reasoning Assessments in Year 3,4 5 - Reading Tests three times during the year from Year 1 to Year 6 - Maths Tests three times during the year from Year 1 to Year 6

-Where children are not making adequate progress even if special educational needs have not been identified, we carefully consider the barriers to learning through a systematic process following the graduated approach.
+Where children are not making adequate progress even if special educational needs has not been identified, we carefully consider the barriers to learning through a systematic process following the graduated approach.

-It is important to remember that many pupils will require additional support at some point in their education and this does not necessarily mean that they have SEND, particularly in light of the COVID-19 pandemic and school closures.
-Pilgrims' Way provides additional emotional and pastoral support for all pupils including pupils with SEND, mirroring the whole school focus on mental health and wellbeing through inclusive approaches.
+It is important to remember that many pupils will require additional support at some point in their education and this does not necessarily mean that they have SEN, particularly in light of the COVID-19 pandemic and school closures.
+Pilgrims' Way will be providing additional emotional and pastoral support for all pupils including pupils with SEND mirroring the whole school focus on mental health and wellbeing through inclusive approaches.

 All targeted support put in place by the school is monitored and helps to build a full picture of a child's learning journey.
-This evidence will support the identification of SEND should this be necessary.
+This evidence will support the identification of SEN should this be necessary.

-A discussion regarding a pupil's progress will be had with the Class Teacher, parent and SENCo and outcomes agreed, this could follow the steps detailed below:
+A discussion regarding a pupil's progress will be had with the Class Teacher, parent and SENCO and outcomes agreed, this could follow the steps detailed below: